pandorabots-admin/docs/pages/api-endpoints.md

 #### Implementation Notes

 Start a conversation with the bot using the Anonymous Talk API.
 This method will allow you to request creation of an end-user client\_name that can maintain persistent predicates per end-user talking to your bot.

 If client\_name is NOT sent in the request, then Pandorabots will create a end-user client\_name and return it in the response.
 Similar to the Talk to Bot API, Pandorabots will also return a new session ID if not included in the call.
 Use the session ID returned to group interactions together to view in your bot's Log on the Dashboard.
+We recommend using the first session ID returned in subsequent API calls during an active conversation by your end-user.
+(NOTE: our system considers 30 minutes of idleness as the end of an active conversation)

 In addition to bot response and session ID, the HTTP response will include a new end-user client\_name in the following format:
 aiaas-XXX-user-nnnn, where XXX is your app\_ID and nnnn is numeric starting with 0000 and incrementing after each request.